-- a. compensation for loss of property; - b. compensation for suffering as a result of not being criminal; and/or - c. reimbursement of medical and/or psychological treatment costs.
+- compensation for loss of property; - compensation for suffering as a result of not being criminal; and/or - reimbursement of medical and/or psychological treatment costs.

-In its development, the implementation of restitution for the recovery of victims of trafficking in persons has not been effective, this is because Article 7 of the Government Regulation of the Republic of Indonesia Number 43 of 2017 still contains administrative requirements that still make it difficult for victims, so that the competent authorities should be able to facilitate the fulfillment of administrative requirements as regulated in Article 7 Government Regulation of the Republic of Indonesia Number 43 of 2017.
+In its development, the implementation of restitution for the recovery of victims of human trafficking has not been effective, this is because Article 7 of the Government Regulation of the Republic of Indonesia Number 43 of 2017 still contains administrative requirements that still make it difficult for victims, so that the competent authorities should be able to facilitate the fulfillment of administrative requirements as regulated in Article 7 Government Regulation of the Republic of Indonesia Number 43 of 2017.
 In addition, the perpetrators of criminal acts are reluctant to pay restitution on the grounds of economic incapacity, it becomes even more unfair because the inability of the perpetrator to pay restitution is only replaced with a subsidiary punishment in the form of imprisonment for 2 to 3 months.
-Meanwhile, according to Law Number 21 Number 2007, the substitute for criminal compensation for restitution for victims of trafficking in persons is only replaced with 1 year11 imprisonment.
-In addition, the time for receiving restitution by child victims of trafficking in persons is also quite long considering the long judicial process, not to mention the perpetrators who are in detention or subject to the death penalty which can then be an excuse for not doing restitution.12
+Meanwhile, according to Act No. 21 Number 2007.
+In addition, the time for receiving restitution by child victims of human trafficking is also quite long considering the long judicial process, not to mention the perpetrators who are in detention or subject to the death penalty which can then be an excuse for not doing restitution.

 Then in 2018 the government issued Government Regulation Number 7 of 2018 concerning the Provision of Compensation, Restitution, and Assistance to Witnesses and Victims.
-However, in its development the implementation of compensation as another alternative to restitution is also not easy, this is because there is no institution appointed in the Government Regulation to interpret the amount of loss suffered by the victim, besides that it has not been clearly regulated which state institution has the authority to distribute compensation from the victim. country to victims of trafficking in persons, espe-
+However, in its development the implementation of compensation as another alternative to restitution is also not easy, this is because there is no institution appointed in the Government Regulation to interpret the amount of loss suffered by the victim, besides that it has not been clearly regulated which state institution has the authority to distribute compensation from the human trafficking, especially women.
+In addition, the administrative requirements for submitting a request for compensation by the victim are so complicated that it will be a problem for the victim.
+In the existing explanation, it is clear that the legal umbrella regarding the restoration of the rights and conditions of victims of human trafficking is not yet clear in terms of its implementation, while regarding the restoration of conditions and rights of victims of the crime of human trafficking, it is specifically regulated for child victims as stated in Article 3 of the Government Regulation of the Republic of Indonesia.
+Number 43 of 2017 concerning the Implementation of Restitution for Victims of the Crime of Human trafficking.
+This situation is getting worse with the absence of regional formulations related to the restoration of the rights and conditions of victims both materially and immaterially, this clearly also has an impact on the lack of